Drones under $500 offer a great balance of price and features.

 An 8GB SD memory card is included.
-The camera is gimbal mounted for easy rotation.
-It is stabilized on three axels instead of two like the Spark.
+The camera is gimbal mounted for easy rotation, and it is stabilized on three axels.

-It also sends a live video stream at 780p resolution to a smartphone.
+It also sends a live video stream at 780p resolution to your smartphone.
 This live video can be viewed on the smartphone app at a distance of up to half a mile away using a WIFI transmission.

-It has the features of the free DJI Go app that includes FollowMe tracking capability, the option to set waypoints, to fly to a specific point, and the ability to follow a pre-programmed flight path.
+The Phantom 3 takes advantage of the features of the free DJI Go app, including Follow Me, the option to set waypoints, flying to a specific point, and the ability to follow a pre-programmed flight path.